 Here are the steps you need to follow to calculate your Max CPC while creating your advertising campaigns.

 First, think of the lifetime value of your customers.
-How much a customer worth for the duration of their relationship.
+How much is a customer worth for the duration of their relationship?

 Here is an example of how you can understand the lifetime value (LTV) of your customers.